Maintaining your home

 I began to make the connection that whether a home was well constructed or not, it required a certain amount of attention (maintenance) to keep it working properly.
 Poorly constructed or neglected homes would of course need more.
 But the reality was that in most cases, the home got none.
 It occurred to me that if I could identify the critical key elements of the structure that needed regular attention, then I could focus on servicing those things and possibly extend the life of the home.
 Theoretically, EVERY home could benefit from that.
 Now that really turned me on!

-I began to shift my attention away from durable construction and towards strategic maintenance.
+I began to shift my attention away from durable construction and towards strategic maintenance and maintaining your home properly.

 During my early contracting years when I was building and remodeling single family houses, I experienced quite clearly that although most people loved their homes and had huge financial investments in them, they paradoxically didn’t take care of them properly.
 It occurred to me that if they took better care of their home they might love it even more.
 Not only that, the home would last longer, be more efficient to operate, be safer and in the process might also become more valuable.